-- The chairperson of the Board must confirm to shareholders when proposing re-election of a director that, following a formal performance evaluation, the person's performance continues to be effective and they continue to demonstrate commitment to the role. - Where an independent director has served three consecutive terms on the Board, such director will lose his independence status and must not be classified as an independent director if reappointed. - Bahraini investment firm licensees must have a written appointment agreement with each director which recites the directors' powers, duties and responsibilities, accountability, term, the time commitment envisaged, the committee assignment (if any), remuneration, expense reimbursement entitlement and their access to independent legal or other professional advice at the expense of the licensee when needed to discharge their responsibilities as directors.
+- The chairperson of the Board must confirm to shareholders when proposing re-election of a director that, following a formal performance evaluation, the person's performance continues to be effective and they continue to demonstrate commitment to the role (see also Paragraph HC-3.1.3). - Where an independent director has served three consecutive terms on the Board, such director will lose his independence status and must not be classified as an independent director if reappointed. - Bahraini insurance licensees must have a written appointment agreement with each director which recites the directors' powers, duties and responsibilities, accountability, term, the time commitment envisaged, the committee assignment (if any), remuneration, expense reimbursement entitlement and their access to independent legal or other professional advice at the expense of the licensee when needed to discharge their responsibilities as directors.